 Who Should Consider the Chicago CityPASS?

-Families and Small Groups – This pass is perfect for families and small groups looking to save money in Chicago.
+Families and Small Groups – This city pass is perfect for families and small groups looking to save money in Chicago.
 With a savings of up to 54% off the regular adult admission prices, you could be saving hundreds of dollars with the Chicago CityPASS.
 Seriously, this thing is hard to beat.

 Anybody Visiting 3 or More Attractions – By visiting just 3 of these places, the pass more than pays for itself.
 And since you get to choose 5 of them, the pass really becomes a no-brainer.